Hastegan/e621-apy/readme.md

 ```
 There are four ratings available, `RATING_SAFE`, `RATING_QUESTIONABLE`, `RATING_EXPLICIT` and `RATING_ALL`.

-It is not possible to cumulate two ratings, but do not worry, since only three are possible, removing one of them will have the same result as cumulating the two remaining.
-A second argument is provided to do it.
+It is not possible to cumulate two ratings, since only three are possible, removing one of them will have the same result as cumulating the two remaining.
+Passing `True` as the second argument will do so.
 ```python
 q = PostQuery().tags('equine').rating(PostQuery.RATING_EXPLICIT, True)
 ```